solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Generative AI is artificial intelligence capable of generating text, images, audio and video content.
 With the myrid of free or low-cost Generative AI services available online, anyone can use it with as little as a simple text prompt written in a natural language.
-There's no need to learn a new language such as Python or JavaScript.
+There is no need to learn a new language such as Python or JavaScript.
 All that is required is for you to state what you want and the AI model will provide you with a response (also called a completion).
 The applications and impact for this is huge, you write or understand reports, write applications and much more, all in seconds.

 GenAI algorithms tend to apply specific Machine Learning models.
 Some